SofiaBlankenship0/Geospatial-Energy-Analysis/README.md

 ## How to Reproduce
 1. Clone this repo.
 2. Open `geospatial_energy_analysis.R` in RStudio.
-3. Install required packages (`tidyverse`, `sf`, `ggplot2`).
+3. Install required packages (tidyverse, sf,leaflet, plotly, viridis, scales, tigris, tidycensus)
+4. Assure pathways are stemming from personal device for lines 91 & 95, respectively.
-4. Run the script to clean data, perform spatial analysis, and generate maps.
+5. Run the script to clean data, perform spatial analysis, and generate maps.

 ## Author
 **Sofia Blankenship**